 About the People and Sector Connector Service

-Based on its accumulated Alliance for Action experience and contacts, in addition to those in its wider networks, SURF will be providing a People and Sector Connector Service on an ongoing basis to regeneration-related practitioners and decision-makers in local and national government.
+Based on its accumulated Alliance for Action experience and contacts, in addition to those in its wider networks, in 2019-21 SURF provided a free People and Sector Connector Service on an ongoing basis to regeneration-related practitioners and decision-makers in local and national government.

 An element of the growing debate on public sector reform in Scotland concerns the costly and disruptive nature of organisational restructuring.
 The scale of that challenge and the day-to-day pressures on politicians and practitioners tends to undermine the prospects for substantial change.
 SURF believes that such change will evolve incrementally out of the combination of practical engagement of progressive people and processes.